Imperial-lord/codeforthegame2019_LiveScores/README.md

 <h3>ISSUES/BUGS</h3>

 As of present we have not encountered any such major issues with the application.</br>
-ISSUE 1: However the screen in the WebView of the news section is has a slightly distorted top bar(resolved)
+ISSUE 1: However the screen in the WebView of the news section has a slightly distorted top bar(resolved)

 <h3>DOCUMENTATION</h3>